 Attributes

-• recipe: a recipe as generated with recipes::prep(), to be used for training and testing
+• recipe: a prepped recipes::recipe() used for training and testing

-• data_structure: a data.frame containing the original data structure (only trained variables) with zero rows
+• data_structure: a zero-row data.frame containing the trained variables

-• rows_training: an integer vector of rows used for training in data_original
+• rows_training: integer indices of training rows in data_original

-• rows_testing: an integer vector of rows used for training in data_original
+• rows_testing: integer indices of testing rows in data_original

-• centre: a logical indicating whether recipes::step_center() has been applied
+• centre: logical indicating whether centring was applied

-• scale: a logical indicating whether recipes::step_scale() has been applied
+• scale: logical indicating whether scaling was applied

 Model Functions

-These are the called functions from the parsnip package.
-Arguments set in ... will be passed on to these parsnip functions:
+These functions wrap parsnip model specifications.
+Arguments set in ... will be passed on to these parsnip functions.

 Examples